The following advice is “Preliminary Advice Only” of a generic nature, and should only be used for such purpose.

 A Cultural Heritage Management Plan (CHMP) assessment is not normally required for “building and works” directly associated with a Dwelling, as such works are considered an exempt activity.
 This should be confirmed by Council - such reports if required can be quite costly and result in substantial time delays.

 A critical element in any planning application assessment, will be the sites ability to retain its effluent waste (septic field) within its lot boundaries, should mains sewer not be available.
 The proximity to any waterway / dam may also impact the development area of the site.
 This should be investigated prior to finalising a decision to purchase, as the effluent field may need to be located a certain distance away from any watercourse / dam.
 Development won’t be approved if the site is unable to retain its septic effluent waste appropriately within the site boundaries, in the abscence of mains sewer.

 It is possible to apply for a planning permit for a dwelling on a vacant rural allotment under the planning scheme.
 However, formal application to Council is the only way to test the merit of any application.
-Only Council, VCAT or the Supreme Court can ultimately decide whether a planning permit should issue with regard to any proposed application.
-The permit application & dwelling siting, should be about balancing the various factors under the planning scheme, including any affect on neighbouring properties & their existing horticultural/agricultural activities, with retention and protection of Productive Agricultural Land a key element of any decision on an application.
+Council, VCAT or the Supreme Court can ultimately decide whether a planning permit should issue with regard to any proposed application.
+The permit application & dwelling siting, should be about balancing the various factors under the planning scheme, including any affect on neighbouring properties & any neighbouring horticultural/agricultural activities, with retention and protection of Productive Agricultural Land a key element of any decision on an application.